jvilk/site/_posts/blog/2016-12-02-penn-pl-club-homework.md

 ## Event-driven Execution

-In most traditional programming languages, a program begins and ends in a single function (e.g., `main()`).
+In most traditional imperative programming languages, a program begins and ends in a single function (e.g., `main()`).
 If you pause the application at a debugger breakpoint, you can see a stack trace leading back to this main entrypoint.

 JavaScript programs are not like this; instead, they are entirely *event-driven*.
 When a JavaScript library loads on a webpage, it subscribes to events it is interested in via *event handlers*.
 The browser triggers the relevant handler(s) when an event happens.